-2.4.2 Manual Alignment of Travel and Speed
+2.4 Adjustment of Servo Travel and Speed using the Remote Align Board

 The travel endpoints and speed for each servo can be set manually using the Select, Up and Down buttons on the Remote Alignment Board.
 Here is the adjustment procedure.